-The first leg of the road trip is one of the shortest, just a one and a half-hour drive to the Blue Mountains.
-It may seem to head inland and not make any progress up the coast, to begin with, but the Blue Mountains are worth the detour.
+The first leg of the road trip is one of the shortest, just a one-and-a-half-hour drive to the Blue Mountains.
+It may seem to head inland and not make any progress up the coast, to begin with, but it’s worth the detour.

 They represent one of the best natural attractions in Australia and it would be a shame to miss out on them.
 You can head north if you want but it wouldn’t be a wise decision.

-You want to drive to Katoomba and from there, you can access the Blue Mountains National Park.
+You want to drive to the small town of Katoomba and from there, you can access the Blue Mountains National Park.
 Once you’re in the park, there is a lot to see and many different hikes you can do.

 The primary attraction is the Three Sisters, which are three rock formations that tower into the sky above the ledge of a cliff.
 They’re quite the sight!

 After that, you can wander around the various tracks to see similar rock formations, cascading valleys and some waterfalls too!
 One thing you can do at night is to stargaze.

 The Blue Mountains are one of the best places to see the Milky Way in New South Wales.
 If you have a high-quality travel camera, you’ll be able to get fantastic shots, as the Blue Mountains have little light pollution to obscure your view!